nikkomiu/mail-agent/README.md

 The export is where you can define the file that contains the 'keys' or attributes of the email message to save.

 - `Filename`: The filename to use when exporting files.
+UNC Paths are allowed as long as the user running the Windows Service has access to the UNC Path
 - `KeyDelimiter`: The character that is going to be used to separate the keys in the export file.

 ### Profiles